stevebauman/purify/README.md

 ### Configuration

-Inside the configuration file, the entire array is passed directly to the HTML Purifier configuration,
+Inside the configuration file, the entire default settings array is passed directly to the HTML Purifier configuration,